JakubKorytko/images-cloud/README.md

 ---

-**As for the `v0.1.0` version, the tests do not cover the majority of the code, and most of the existing tests do not pass due to changes in the project structure.
-This will be fixed in the `v0.1.1` or `v0.1.2` patch.**
+**As for the `v0.1.1` version, the tests do not cover the majority of the code, and most of the existing tests do not pass due to changes in the project structure.
+This will be fixed in the next patch.**

 ---